mcsor/Assessment-2-Interactive-Media/README.md

 Users can zoom in for a closer look at a specific floor (or branch) by selecting their preferred floor from a dropdown menu.
 To view the entire graphic, the option 'All' may be selected from the dropdown menu to zoom back out.

+**Play/Pause**

+If users would like to take a closer look at the data without distraction, they can use the *Pause* button.
+To start up the program again, users can press the *Play* button.

+**Reset**

+To reset data from the start date, users can use the *Reset* button.

 ## Installation
 1. [Install Processing](https://processing.org/download)
 2. Download the project zip file.